johnofmars/mm-github-pages-starter/_pages/tldr.md

 ## PvE

+- The gun may be "90" rpm, but in practice, it's gated by reload speed.
+Actual fire rate is ~42 rpm.
 - You can [invert the Lion combo](/the_gun/#pve-only-inverted-lion) in PvE only:
   - Fire your kinetic, then get a lion kill to instantly refill your lion.
 - Focus on multi-kills and staying mobile.